PROBIC/mSWEEP/README.md

 	If specified, write the read equivalence class probabilities in a .csv matrix --print-probs
-	Print the equivalence class probabilities rather than writing when using --write-probs --gzip-probs
+	Print the equivalence class probabilities rather than writing when using --write-probs --write-likelihood
+	Write the likelihood matrix to a file if -o option is specified, print to cout if -o is not.
+	--gzip-probs
-	Gzip the .csv matrix output from --write-probs
+	Gzip the .csv matrix output from --write-probs and the likelihoods from --write-likelihood.
 	--help
 	Print this message.

-	ELBO optimization and modeling (these seldom need to be changed) --tol <tolerance>
+	ELBO optimization and modeling
+	--no-fit-model
+	Skip fitting the model entirely.
+Useful if only the likelihood matrix is required.
+	--tol <tolerance>
 	Optimization has converged when the bound changes less than the given tolerance.
 	--max-iters